-On summer study abroad, you are responsible for paying your program fees in full.
-Summer program fees must be paid in full by early May.
-Be sure to meet with your financial aid advisor on campus to determine if you are eligible to use financial aid to toward the costs of a summer program.
-It is ultimately your responsibility to make sure all the correct forms are filled out on time.
+While studying abroad, you are responsible for paying your semester fees as usual.
+Be sure to meet with your financial aid advisor on campus to ensure all arrangements are completed and understood before your departure.
+It is ultimately your responsibility to make sure all the correct forms are filled out and returned on time.
 You cannot assume that everything will be done automatically.
 Failure to abide by regulations may result in serious consequences such as a hold up of grades, course registration, and financial aid disbursements.